Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

 ====================
 *Back to* `TL;DR`_

+The amplitude amplifier algorithms belong to the second type of refactoring (Algorithms refactored in-place).
-Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.amplitude_amplifiers` are now initialized using any instance of the :mod:`~qiskit.primitives.Sampler` primitive.
+Instead of a :class:`~qiskit.utils.QuantumInstance`, :mod:`qiskit.algorithms.amplitude_amplifiers` are now initialized using an instance of any "Sampler" primitive e.g. :mod:`~qiskit.primitives.Sampler`.

 .. note::
    The full :mod:`qiskit.algorithms.amplitude_amplifiers` module has been refactored in place.
 No need to